 However, it is necessary to be aware of the potential risks and pitfalls that such use of science for external relations may have.
 A careful reflection of using the various science diplomacy tools is required and should be backed by a strong scientific basis and trusted networks of experts in order to foster a mindful implementation of activities that offer added value for all partners.

-- Royal Society, The (2010): New frontiers in science diplomacy.
+Read more about this report in the reference below: - Royal Society, The (2010): New frontiers in science diplomacy.
 RS Policy document 01/10.
 January 2010 - RS1619.
 London: The Royal Society.
-(Link).
+(Link). |

 The material provided under this course is licensed under a Creative Commons Attribution 4.0 International License.